pchiorean/Indentz/docs/README.md

   > **Order**: `above` or `below` existing layers (default `above`) \
   > **Variants**: a list of layers that will be merged with the base layer (case insensitive)

-  The file can be saved in the current folder, on the desktop, or next to the script (the first one found will be used).
-Empty lines and lines beginning with "#" are ignored.
-This also applies to the next lists.
+  > **Note:** The file can be saved in the current folder, on the desktop, or next to the script.
+Blank lines and those prefixed with "#" are ignored.

-  > **Note:** **`layers.xlsx`** can be used to generate the list.

 * **`DefaultSwatches.jsx`** adds a set of swatches defined in a TSV file named [**`swatches.txt`**](../swatches.txt):